Search Results for

 • Validation of the Platform Certificate issued to the platform.

-• Validation of the Direct Platform Component file generated at the factory during manufacturing.
+• Validation of the Direct Platform Data file generated at the factory during manufacturing.

 Every platform has a unique X.509 Platform Certificate signed by the Intel Signing Authority.
 This unique Platform Certificate is cryptographically bound to the system through the TPM module installed during manufacturing.